Delivering change is tough – find out how to do it successfully in this podcast

-Driving change within a company is not as successful as it should be.
+Delivering change is rarely as successful as it should be.
 In fact, studies show that on average seventy percent of change initiatives fail due to ‘people’ issues.

 As the custodians of people-related change, those in HR are often looked to for answers when this happens.